 5: Pour the Biscoff spread topping over the set filling and sprinkle on some Biscoff cookie crumbs.

-Expert Tips & Tricks
+Expert Tips

-You want the cheesecake filling to be thick.
+Don't over-beat the filling - You want the cheesecake filling to be thick.
 Over-beating the dairy free cream will cause the filling to become thin and it won't set properly.
 Stop beating when medium-stiff peaks form.

-I like to use a flat-bottomed glass to press the crust into the tin so that it is tightly packed.
+Press the base in firmly - I like to use a flat-bottomed glass to press the crust into the tin so that it is tightly packed.
 This way, the structure of the cheesecake is less lightly to crumble or crack later on.

-Recipe FAQS
+Recipe FAQs

 Place in an airtight container and store the cheesecake inside the fridge for up to 4 days.